 Working closely with Curve Coffee Roasters, we developed a fresh brand identity that reflects the purpose and personality of Curve Coffee after 5 years of roasting.

 Being a fresh and young business we wanted to bring in Curve’s sense of fun and vibrancy.
-Each coffee has its own visual identity, an abstraction of the flavour notes unique to that coffee.
+Each coffee has its own visual identity (created and illustrated by Sally Cowell Design), an abstraction of the flavour notes unique to that coffee.
 Their Rare & Unique coffees often celebrate artwork and illustrations by feature artists.

 Outstanding and delicious coffee is at the heart of the business, but striving for more sustainable methods and operations to ensure that this benefits producers and is kinder to the planet is key too.
-The new packaging is made from recyclable sugarcane based BioPE, currently in production and expected Spring 2022.
+The packaging is made from recyclable sugarcane based BioPE.

-I work closely with Kingston First on smaller, locally based projects.
-Using their consumer brand guidelines we have created visually exciting hoardings around vacant units in the town centre, vibrant and engaging brochures for their members, created the 2022 Christmas Campaign as well as other projects for Kingston upon Thames.
+I work closely with Kingston First (BID) on locally based projects promoting Kingston upon Thames as an exciting destination.
+We have created vibrant and engaging brochures for their members, exciting hoardings around vacant units in the town centre, as well as other projects for the town.

 Statkraft is Europe’s largest generator of renewable energy.
 I work regularly with Statkraft on their community exhibition materials, newsletters and digital communications in accordance with their brand guidelines.